comp-physics/roseNNa/README.md

 ## Fortran usage

-One can compile a Fortran example (like the `Hello World` exmple above) by specifying the location of the module files and linking the library to other program files.
+One can compile a Fortran example (like the `Hello World` exmaple above) by specifying the location of the module files and linking the library to other program files.
 In practice, this looks like
 ``` shell
 gfortran -c *.f90 -Ipath/to/objFiles